-We are very excited to announce the release of HAProxy Enterprise Edition 1.8r1, which is built on top of the monumental stable release of HAProxy 1.8 with additional enterprise enhancements that help to manage and secure modern applications across the full spectrum of today’s threats.
+We are very excited to announce the release of HAProxy Enterprise 1.8r1, which is built on top of the monumental stable release of HAProxy 1.8 with additional enterprise enhancements that help to manage and secure modern applications across the full spectrum of today’s threats.

 In one of our previous blog posts titled “What’s New in HAProxy 1.8” we have outlined some of the exciting new features that were released with HAProxy 1.8.
-In this blog post we will take you on a tour of the important features that are contained in our flagship product HAProxy Enterprise Edition (HAPEE), which includes a robust and cutting-edge code base, enterprise suite of add-ons, expert support, and professional services from HAProxy Technologies.
+In this blog post we will take you on a tour of the important features that are contained in our flagship product HAProxy Enterprise (HAPEE), which includes a robust and cutting-edge code base, enterprise suite of add-ons, expert support, and professional services from HAProxy Technologies.
 At its core, it incorporates feature backports from the HAProxy development branch for customers who require immediate access to the latest functionality in a hardened version of code.

 Performance and Application Acceleration

 - HTTP Small Object Caching

 Backends in Cloud and Microservices Environments

 - Stick Table Aggregator

 - reCAPTCHA Module

 - Improved Real Time Dashboard

 HAProxy Enterprise 1.8r1 ships with an enterprise suite that contains administration and security-focused add-ons that have the same level of high performance that you would expect from HAProxy.
 The latest additions include a new Web Application Firewall, Stick Table Aggregator with real-time, cluster-wide tracking for improved DDoS attack and bot protection, direct integration with Google reCAPTCHA, Single Sign On (SSO) support, and significant improvements to the Real Time Dashboard.